University of Texas at El Paso Academic Catalog

 Bachelor of Social Work

-The purpose of the BSW Program is to educate students from diverse backgrounds to become ethical, competent, culturally responsive, and community-engaged generalist social work practitioners equipped to practice at the micro, mezzo, and macro levels to promote social, racial, economic and environmental justice in partnership with the diverse population of the U.S.-Mexico border region and beyond; and engage in high-impact, interprofessional, and advance research-informed practice to strengthen community well-being and enhance social and health equity
+The purpose of the BSW Program is to educate students from diverse backgrounds to become ethical, competent, culturally responsive, and community-engaged generalist social work practitioners equipped to practice at the micro, mezzo, and macro levels to promote social, racial, economic and environmental justice in partnership with the diverse population of the U.S.-Mexico border region and beyond; and engage in high-impact, interprofessional practices, and advance research-informed practice to strengthen community well-being and enhance social and health equity

 Marketable Skills